-The Upper Cumberland Development District has applied for a grant to fund a regional infrastructure study which will identify the existing system in addition to future needs and service gaps.
+The Upper Cumberland Development District will pursue funds to conduct a regional infrastructure study which will identify the existing system in addition to future needs and service gaps.
 The completed study will be periodically updated to reflect changes across the region and will be an integral part of strategic planning for economic and community development.
 This will be done in conjunction with the TACIR report as referenced on page eighteen of the Annual Report.